CFSS-MACSS/course-site/content/syllabus/intro/index.md

 ## Before class

-* Read the "Welcome" page and chapter 1 "Introduction" in [R for Data Science](http://r4ds.had.co.nz/).
+* Read the "Welcome" page and chapter 1 "Introduction" in [R for Data Science](http://r4ds.had.co.nz/). (*Note that there is a new draft we'll be moving to soon: [Second Edition of R for Data Science](https://r4ds.hadley.nz/)*)

 ## Class materials